-‘Bold And The Beautiful’ Spoiler Pic Shows Shauna May Let Ridge Falsely Believe She Slept With Him
+‘The Bold And The Beautiful’ Spoiler Pic Shows Shauna May Let Ridge Falsely Believe She Slept With Him

 In the meantime, Shauna will pay a visit to Brooke.
 She wants to make amends with the family for deceiving them the way that she did.
 However, after her altercation with Ridge, Brooke is in no mood for company.
 And when she sees the woman who betrayed her family, Brooke will promptly push Shauna out the door.

 Obviously, Shauna will feel insulted.
-She will also make her way to the bar where she will spot Ridge.
+She will then make her way to the bar where she will spot Ridge.
 She will be glad to see the dressmaker because he recently bailed her daughter, Florence Fulton (Katrina Bowden), out of jail.
 Shauna wants to thank Ridge for the kindness that he showed Flo.
 When she saddles up right next to Ridge, she will soon realize that he is very drunk.

 The Bold and the Beautiful spoilers hint that an idea will soon develop as she realizes that Ridge can barely reason.
 She asks Danny (Keith Carlos) for help in getting him into her bed.
 When Ridge wakes up the following morning next to a chipper Shauna, he may think that they slept together.